dflex-js/dflex/README.md

 indexes one refers to node order in its level and the other refers to the parent index in parental level.
 Together: keys and indexes combined form of uniqueness for each element.

+### [@dflex/store](https://github.com/jalal246/dflex/tree/master/packages/store) The place where you traverse through the DOM tree using element-id

+DFlex store works on connecting all registered elements and organizes the relations between them using the DOM relations generator algorithm.
+Allowing each element to be reached recursively using its id.